gcloake/gcloake.github.io/_posts/2021-07-02-unself-sufficient.md

 ---
 > I’m fine without directions,
 > yet a fire and I’m not fine,
-> though wouldn’t it be better to be not lost—
+> though wouldn’t it be nice to be not lost—
 > willing and supine.
 >
 > *You only need ask* I hear you say